 Earlier this year, plans were finalized for an eastbound high occupancy vehicle lanes, or HOV lanes, for I-580 from Hacienda Drive in Pleasanton to Greenville Road in Livermore.
 While the funding mixture of local, state and federal money is still coming together for the $55 million project, the $12 million spent on Spare the Air days could have funded more than 20 percent of the project.

 Or better yet, that $12 million could have gone toward funding a westbound HOV lane that has yet to hit the drawing boards due to a lack of funding.
-Or it could go to building a better transition from I-580 to Route 84.

 In the business world devoid of taxpayer money that always seems to be there for public officials, return on investment is the real gauge of success.